 ARP4761A may seem complex at first, and all the other regulations which pile on top of it don’t help matters either.
 Developing software and hardware for aircraft and spacecraft requires adhering to many rules and regulations, which makes achieving compliance seem very daunting, but it doesn’t need to be.

-An easy way to streamline the development of airborne products, aviation software, and embedded avionics systems is by using a Requirement, Risk, Test, and Lifecycle Management platform like codebeamer.
-Cut development and compliance costs, reduce cycle times, and achieve compliance with DO-178C, DO-254, and other aviation standards.
+An easy way to streamline the development of airborne products, aviation software, and embedded avionics systems is by using an Engineering Lifecycle Management platform like codebeamer X to manage Requirements, Risks, Quality Assurance, and more.
+Cut development and compliance costs, reduce cycle times, and achieve compliance with DO-178C, DO-254, ARP4754A, and other aviation standards.